buildfoundation/mainframer/README.md

 * Create step in `Before Launch` section for `Run External Tool`.
   * Name: use something meaningful, like `remote compileDebugUnitTestSources`.
   * Program: `bash`.
-  * Parameters: `remote_build.sh ./gradlew compileDebugUnitTestSources mockableAndroidJar`
+  * Parameters: `mainframer.sh ./gradlew compileDebugUnitTestSources mockableAndroidJar`
 (NOTE: Turning incremental kotlin compilation ON can lead to tests running issues.
 Build Cache and Minimum SDK tuning are OK.).
   * Working directory: `$ProjectFileDir$`.
 2. Run required JUnit tests as usual.
-3. If tests are failing to start then run remote clean `remote_build.sh ./gradlew clean`, sync project locally and repeat step `2`.
+3. If tests are with configuration issues then run remote clean `mainframer.sh ./gradlew clean`, sync project locally and repeat step `2`.

+### Pro: Any Android Studio / IntelliJ Configuration / Run from Terminal

+Looks like you got it, right?
+We ❤️ IntelliJ because it allows you do things in ways you'd like them to be and then it'll do its part: launch & install apk, run tests from compiled classes and so on.

+**Note to Android Developer Tools team and IntelliJ team**: please keep things as is so we could do crazy stuff like `mainframer` for Remote Builds and so on, thanks!

 # Performance Optimizations